- Whatâs Aura Frames?

 What causes the sharp increase in traffic?

-While the holiday timing is predictable, the rate of new frames and new photos added each year increases, and adds significant pressure to all infrastructure components.
+While the holiday timing is predictable, the rate of new frames and new photos added each year increases, adding a new amount of pressure to infrastructure components.
 Postgres is not easily horizontally scalable, and is costly to operate.

 The average amount of increased peak TPS on Christmas Day was around ~4.5x, with the biggest increase on a DB being ~18x the normal value!
-To meet this demand, advanced capacity and financial planning was necessary, along with provisioning the resources ahead of time and shrinking them back down afterwards.
+To meet this demand, advanced capacity and financial planning were necessary, along with provisioning resources ahead of time and shrinking them back down afterwards.

 Scaling over the years

 The team has executed a variety of scaling tactics over the last half decade by employees and in conjunction with Postgres consultants.
-Scaling efforts often focused on reducing pressure on Postgres, due to the limits of a single primary instance, while preserving the operational simplicity of a single primary instance as long as possible.
+Scaling efforts often focused on reducing pressure on Postgres within the constraints of a single primary instance, while preserving its operational simplicity.
 (Squeeze the hell out of the system you have).

 Scaling is more straightforward on the stateless, HTTP side.
 Aura uses AWS and has leveraged Auto Scaling Groups (ASGs), which can scale up to thousands of EC2 instances running the web application stack, image processing, PgBouncer, and other services.